Olivia Dean: 2017–2024: Career beginnings and Messy

-In October 2018, Dean self-released her debut single, "Reason to Stay" via YouTube.
+In October 2018, Dean self-released her debut single, "Reason to Stay".
 She was featured on Rudimental's single "Adrenaline" on the album Toast to Our Differences, released in January 2019.
-After Dean self-released the songs "OK Love You Bye" and "Reason to Stay", she was offered a recording contract with AMF Records, a subsidiary of EMI.
-In November 2019, she released her debut EP, also named OK Love You Bye.
+In October 2019, she released the single "Password Change".
+After "Reason to Stay" was streamed millions of times, she was offered and signed a recording contract with AMF Records and Virgin EMI Records.
+In November 2019, she released the single "OK Love You Bye" as well as her debut EP, the four-song OK Love You Bye, via the label.
 It was recorded in a converted pub in East London.
-Her second EP, What Am I Gonna Do On Sundays?, was released in December 2020.
-In April 2021, she was named the breakthrough artist of the year by Amazon Music.
-That year, Dean recorded an exclusive version of Nat King Cole's "The Christmas Song" for Amazon's Christmas Originals line-up, which charted at number 19 in the UK singles chart.
+That year, she was chosen as BBC Introducing London's Featured Artist of the Week and performed at a BBC Introducing show at The Lexington, Islington.